Learning to Persuade on the Fly: Robustness Against Ignorance: Introduction

 \subsection{Literature Survey}

 Our paper contributes to the burgeoning literature on Bayesian persuasion and information design in economics, operations research and computer science.
-We refer curious readers to \citep{kamenica2011bayesian} and \citep{bergemann2019information} for a general overview of the recent developments as well as a survey from the algorithmic perspective by \citet{dughmi2017algorithmicsurvey}.
+We refer readers to \citep{kamenica2011bayesian,bergemann2019information} as well as \citep{candogan2020information} for a general overview of the recent developments and \citep{dughmi2017algorithmicsurvey} for a survey from algorithmic perspective.

 \textbf{Online learning \& mechanism design.} Our work subscribes to the recent line of work that studies the interplay of learning and mechanism design in incomplete-information settings, in the absence of common knowledge on the prior.
 We briefly discuss the ones closely related to our work.